A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Credit lending example

+From steps (2) to (5), it follows that the representatives decided to maximize the utility of the worst-off group between women and men who repay their loans ($Y=1$).
+However, suppose that this fairness goal conflicts with the decision maker's utility defined in step (1).
+The last step in our framework is therefore to look at the trade-off between the goals of the decision maker and the fairness towards decision subjects.
+As described in Section \ref{sec:pareto-front}, we use a Pareto front to visualize this trade-off for many different decision rules.
+In line with~\cite{corbett2017algorithmic,baumann2022sufficiency}, we will assume that the decision rule takes the form of a threshold.\footnote{\cite{corbett2017algorithmic,baumann2022sufficiency} have proven this for egalitarian fairness criteria.
+We leave the proof that this also holds for maximin to future work.}

+In this example, we test upper- and lower-bound thresholds for each group (men and women), resulting in the $(2*101)^2$ points seen in the Pareto plot in Figure~\ref{fig:pareto-front-all} (in the Appendix), where the Pareto front is marked in blue.\footnote{In principle, the number of thresholds that can be used for each group is infinite.
+In practice, we may plot the Pareto front for a very large number of thresholds combinations.} The y-axis shows the decision maker's average utility per customer.
+A utility of, e.g., 10, means that the bank can expect a utility of 10 Deutsche Mark per customer.
+The x-axis shows the fairness score, which is the lower utility between the utility of women with $Y=1$ and men with $Y=1$.

+Of course, we cannot claim that this Pareto plot shows the entire Pareto frontier as more points could be added.
+However, it visualizes some representative elements in the trade-off.

-As a start, we can look at the two extreme points: the one that maximizes the utility of the decision maker (point (0)) and the one that maximizes the fairness score (point (9)).
-As can be seen in Figure~\ref{fig:utilities}, maximizing the utility of the decision maker results in a low utility for women ($A=0$).
-Compared to that, the utility of women is at its maximum for the highest fairness score.
+As a start, the stakeholders, i.e., the bank and the representatives, may look at the two extreme points: the one that maximizes the utility of the decision maker (point 0) and the one that maximizes the fairness score (point 34).
+As can be seen in Figure~\ref{fig:utilities}, maximizing the utility of the decision maker results leads to inequality in the utility of women and men where women have the lower utility.
+With increasing fairness, the utility of the worst-off group (marked in yellow) also continuously increases.
+However, the difference in women's and men's utility does not continuously decrease even though the average utilities end up converging to the maximum possible expected value of 10 (which is achieved when everyone who is able to repay their loan receives a loan) for the fairest point (point 34).